Michelle0608-ccyy/cvp-analysis-tool/README.md

 ### Step 2: Extract and Prepare the Folder
 Extract the downloaded ZIP file.
 A folder named cvp-analysis-tool will be created automatically.
 Move this folder to your Desktop for easy access.

+### Step 3:
+Open the terminal (CMD) in the project folder, run the following command to install all required dependencies:

-### Step 3: Open the Command Line in the Project Folder
+### Step4: Open the Command Line in the Project Folder
 Choose one of the following methods to open Command Prompt directly in the project folder:
 #### Method 1 (Using commands):
 Open Command Prompt, then run these two commands in sequence: